louthrax/MSXJIO/readme.md

 For the **HC-05** chip, you can download the [JSM tool](https://github.com/louthrax/MSXJIO/releases/download/v1.0/JIO_38400_bauds_serial_monitor_1_0.zip) provided by JIOMSX.

 - Plug your HC-05 module in MSX joystick port 2
-- Power on your MSX while keeping the AT switch pressed.
+- Power on your MSX **while keeping the HC-05 AT switch pressed**.
 The HC-05 led should be blinking in a stable and slowly (2s) way.
 - Run JSM.BAS from MSX-BASIC
 - Enter this command:
   **AT+UART=115200,0,0**